Loaded Baked Potato Soup.

-A few weeks ago, I had the creamiest potato soup for lunch.
+A few weeks ago, I had the creamiest baked potato soup for lunch.
 I went home the next day and re-created it, and I think my own version was even creamier.
 If that is even possible!

 Yes, I realize this makes multiple posts this week that include bacon.
 I just can’t help it.
 Bacon is my soulmate.
 It never leaves my side.
 It doesn’t judge me.

 You know what though?
 I think it’s time bacon and I took the next step in our relationship.
 I’m going to start doing squats with bacon and bacon bicep curls.
 It’s very necessary.